 Keeping teeth healthy during the holidays is a real challenge for many of us.
 Holiday cookies and candies are everywhere—parties, our workplaces and in our own homes.
 And more often than not, these delicious snacks are given as gifts.
-In fact, the National Confectioners Association estimates that 77 percent of people include candy in holiday gifts.
+In fact, the National Confectioners Association says 93% of people include candy in holiday gifts.

 How holiday snacks affect your teeth